History of the Taliban: Beginning of insurgency operations

 In May and June 2003, high Taliban officials proclaimed the Taliban regrouped and ready for guerrilla war to expel US forces from Afghanistan.
 Omar assigned five operational zones to Taliban commanders such as Dadullah.
 Dadullah took charge in Zabul province.
 From the second half of 2003 and through 2004 operations started intensifying, with night letters followed by kidnappings and assassinations of government officials and collaborating village elders by 2005, with the former leaving villages in fear.
 Government schools and clinics were also burned down.
 Propaganda was also a part of the effort, with mosques used for disseminating messages, as well as tarana ballads.

 While the early insurgent groups had been small and tied to local commanders, the Quetta Shura systematised them with a mandatory fixed strength of 25 for each group (called a sar group), though this might be lower in practice.
 These might be joined into a front around a popular commander.
 Above group commanders were district governors, and above them provincial governors.
 The units were usually ethnically homogenous.
 Groups could also specialise from tax collection to intelligence and special operations, among other specialties.
 Formations of 300–350 fighters were deployed for operations.
 Dadullah was the most powerful commander, with around 2000 fighters, and eventually gaining command of all operations in the south.

-In late 2004, the then hidden Taliban leader Mohammed Omar announced an insurgency against "America and its puppets" (i.e. transitional Afghan government forces) to "regain the sovereignty of our country". the 2004 Afghan presidential election was a major target, though only 20 districts and 200 villages elsewhere were claimed to have been successfully prevented from voting.
-Pakistan reportedly limited movement due to US pressure, though Saudi Arabia may have aided in turn.
+In late 2004, the then hidden Taliban leader Umar Mujahid announced an insurgency against "America and its puppets" (i.e. transitional Afghan government forces) to "regain the sovereignty of our country".
+The 2004 Afghan presidential election was a major target, though only 20 districts and 200 villages elsewhere were claimed to have been successfully prevented from voting.
+Pakistan reportedly limited movement due to U.S. pressure, though Saudi Arabia may have aided in turn.